Amvrosiivka

-It is currently occupied by Russian and Donetsk People's Republic forces.
+It is currently occupied by Russian forces.

 History

 It was first founded in 1869 as a train station settlement on the Kursk-Kharkiv-Azov Railway, and it received city status in 1938.
 Since 1896, a cement factory is located within the city, and cement production has been the dominant industry of the city.
 Also located within the city was a history museum, industrial technical school, 6 schools, 11 libraries, 9 hospitals, a pharmacy, a movie theater, a club, and a sport stadium.